-PA Health & Wellness will evaluate the Cultural Competency level of its network Providers and provide access to training and tool kits to assist providers in developing Culturally Competent and culturally proficient practices.
+PA Health & Wellness will evaluate the Cultural Competency level of its network Providers and provide access to training to assist providers in developing Culturally Competent and culturally proficient practices.
+Training resources can be located in the Provider Training section of our website.
 Network Providers must ensure:

-Participants understand that they have access to medical interpreters, signers, and TDD/TTY services to facilitate communication without cost to them.
+• Participants understand that they have access to medical interpreters, signers, and TDD/TTY services to facilitate communication without cost to them.
 Participants or their representatives may request an interpreter be assigned to accompany them to any covered service.
 When the Participant has identified the need to have an interpreter accompany them to their appointment, the PA Health & Wellness Participant Services Representative can make the arrangements for the Participant with the designee vendor.
 Recipients or their representatives can contact Participant Services for a list of translation vendors in their area.
 Participant Services can access the use of the Language Services, TDD telephone line or the hearing-impaired relay service to assist in this matter.